Kowshiks/ROS-Publisher-Subscriber-Protocol/README.md

-# Steps to create Parameter Server, Nodes and topic through Publisher-Subscriber protocol to make the robot move in Gazebo
+# Steps to create Parameter Server, Nodes and Topic through Publisher-Subscriber protocol to make the Robot move in Gazebo

-### Basic Publisher Subscriber
+## Basic Publisher Subscriber

 Publisher Subscriber communication protocol to publish new message in ROS Topic.
 Created a topic called chatter.
 Messages are published in the chatter topic.
 Subscriber node is created to listen to all the messages that the publisher publishes and create event for each message.
 ROS Master is started using the roscore command

-### Locomotion - URDF
+## Locomotion - URDF

 We will be focussing on Differential locomotion where there are 2 wheels acting independently with different motors.
 ROS uses URDF - Unified Robot Description Format to structure the Robot through XML tags